matejlatin/Vertical-Rhythm-Images/README.md

 # Vertical Rhythm Images
-A simple and easy to use jQuery script that resizes images according to the vertical rhythm.
+A lightweight, simple and easy to use jQuery script that resizes images according to the vertical rhythm.